Have a list of recommended hardware

 We could open a wikipage on our website if you want.

-#9 Updated by huertanix over 1 year ago
+#9 Updated by huertanix almost 2 years ago

 - Status changed from Rejected to In Progress